International Repetitive Strain Injury (RSI) Awareness Day 2022

 RSIs and MSDs account for more than 40 per cent of all lost-time injuries allowed by Ontario’s Workplace Safety and Insurance Board (WSIB.)
 This is the single largest class of compensation claims in the province.
 Many more go unreported, and many that are reported are turned down.

 The majority of RSIs or MSDs are preventable.
 Actions that can be taken include:

-- Report symptoms and hazards early to your supervisor and joint health and safety committee (JHSC) or health and safety representative
+- Reporting symptoms and hazards early to your supervisor and joint health and safety committee (JHSC) or health and safety representative

-- Insist on quality training to address these issues
+- Insisting on quality training to address these issues

-- Press employers to implement ergonomic prevention solutions
+- Pressing employers to implement ergonomic prevention solutions

-- Encourage governments to enact effective and enforced ergonomic regulations
+- Encouraging governments to enact effective and enforced ergonomic regulations

-RSI Day 2021 - Exploring New Horizons Webinar Series: Occupational Health Clinics for Ontario Workers (OHCOW) is pleased to announce their free annual international event continues into its 22nd year to increase awareness and prevention of musculoskeletal disorders.
-Due to Covid-19 restrictions, this year’s event will be held virtually and has been extended from a one-day event to a weekly webinar series for the entire month of February.
+RSI Day 2022 - Occupational Health Clinics for Ontario Workers (OHCOW) is holding its free annual event to increase awareness and prevention of musculoskeletal disorders.
+Due to COVID-19 restrictions, this year’s event will be held virtually only and has been extended from a one-day event to a weekly webinar series for the month of February.
 Registration for this free event is required to participate.
 Click here to learn more about the webinars and to register.
 Videos from OHCOW's 2022 RSI Day sessions are also available on the OHCOW YouTube channel.

 Visit the Ontario Ministry of Labour website to learn more about RSIs/MSDs and access helpful resources.